dspinellis/awesome-rest-apis/README.md

 # Awesome REST APIs [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-Currated collaborative list of open [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful API web services.
+Currated collaborative list of **open** (freely available without registration) [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful API web services.
-We list each service with a short description, followed by link demonstrating a representative example of its use.
+We list each service with a short description, followed by a link demonstrating a representative example of its use.
 You can use the link on your web browser, through the Unix command line with the [curl](https://curl.haxx.se/) utility,